-Troubleshooting Conda Build Failures
+Troubleshooting Pixi Solve Failures

 When building a release candidate (RC) of E3SM-Unified, it’s common to encounter solver or build failures due to dependency conflicts, pinning mismatches, or version incompatibilities.